sudeepkatakol/BITS-F312-Neural-Networks/CNN/README.md

 **How to choose filter size?**

 Use small filters.
 3 * 3 (majorly) or 5 * 5 (sometimes).
-Lesser number of parameters.
 You can have the receptive field of  7 * 7 filter by using two layers of 3 * 3 filters.
 Advantages: No. of parameters is reduced.
 Increased non linearity.

 **How to choose the number of filters?**